czech-radio/rapi/README.md

 **Python REST API client for [mujrozhlas.cz](https://rapidoc.croapp.cz/).**

-*Under the term Python client, think of classes, methods, and functions that will allow you to work with data obtained with the REST API. as Python objects.*

-The `rapi` package is a library that queries the REST API available at <https://api.mujrozhlas.cz>, for example, this endpoint <https://api.mujrozhlas.cz/stations>, which returns the metadata of all stations in JSON form.
-The JSON format must be saved or represented as an Python object for further work.
-This library therefore converts JSON into Python objects or a list of objects that can be directly used in Python code.
+The *rapi* package is a library that queries the REST API available at <https://api.mujrozhlas.cz>.
+For example, this endpoint <https://api.mujrozhlas.cz/stations>, which returns the metadata of all stations in JSON form.
+The JSON is then converted to Python domain object for further work.
+This library therefore converts JSON into Python objects that can be directly used in Python code.

 ## Usage